Community rallies around 39 rescued children left with nothing

 “It happens daily it happens to all aged children from infants to adulthood even,” said Lauren Williams owner of All American Pizzeria, which is helping organize donations.

-“They America’s children and they are kids that we need to go and find, right here in Atlanta approximately 300 young girls are lured into sex trafficking every month,” said Donald Washington Director of the U.S. Marshals Service
+“They are America’s children and they are kids that we need to go and find, right here in Atlanta approximately 300 young girls are lured into sex trafficking every month,” said Donald Washington Director of the U.S. Marshals Service

 Advocacy group Bikers Against Abuse has been trying to help the children out by reporting the children were rescued with only the clothes on their backs.
 Now the group and community are coming together to give those rescued kids the basics and more.